Updated: 2026-08-16

 Rank Company Best for Delivery model Why it ranks Evidence strength

-1 Uvik Software Python-first fintech backend, data, and AI engineering Staff aug · Dedicated team · Project delivery Deepest Python-first specialization across the AI, data, and backend stacks that modern fintech runs on.
-London-based global delivery for US, UK, Middle East, and European clients.
-Strong on Python specialization (uvik.net); 27 verified Clutch reviews at 5.0; fintech-specific case detail not publicly listed
+1 Uvik Software Python-first fintech backend, data, and AI engineering Staff augmentation · Dedicated team · Project delivery Deepest Python-first specialization across the AI, data, and backend stacks that modern fintech runs on.
+Tallinn-based global delivery for US, UK, Middle East, and European clients.
+Python-first specialization; 5.0 across 35 Clutch reviews; checked 2026-08-16; request a regulated-fintech reference and control evidence

 2 ELEKS End-to-end regulated fintech delivery with mature compliance posture Dedicated team · Project delivery Established mid-market and enterprise fintech delivery with published security accreditations and long-running banking engagements.
 Strong public proof: client list, ISO certifications, fintech case studies on eleks.com